 A study conducted by Retention Science analyzed the subject lines of over 260 million emails contained in 540 email campaigns.

 The findings revealed that subject lines that contained 6-10 words had the highest open rate at 21%.

 Subject lines with five or fewer words lined up for the second position with an open rate of 16%.

 Long email subject lines that contained 11-15 words recorded the lowest open rate at 14%.

-Let’s not forget that the rise of mobile users have been so astronomical the last few years to the point that Google developed the concept of mobile-first indexing for ranking websites.
+Let’s not forget that the rise of mobile users has been so astronomical the last few years to the point that Google developed the concept of mobile-first indexing for ranking websites.

-The number of users who access emails from mobile devices have significantly gone up too.
+The number of users who access emails from mobile devices has significantly gone up too.